nemerosa/ontrack/ontrack-delivery/README.md

 The created docker container can be listed using `docker ps -a` and deleted using `docker rm <container id>`.

+#### Integration

+In order to have a fully running image, one needs the `/opt/ontrack/mount` volume to be mounted:

+    docker run \
+        -d \
+        -P \
+        -v `pwd`/mount:/opt/ontrack/mount \
+        --cidfile=ontrack.cid \
+        ontrack:<version>

+This creates a local `ontrack.cid` file that can be used to control the container in an automated way, for example, to remove it:

+    docker rm -f `cat ontrack.cid`

 #### nginx link

 *To be continued.*